Archaludon Best Moveset

 Stamina is the go-to ability for Archaludon.
 It raises this Pokémon's Defense by one stage when it takes damage from a move.
 Its hidden ability Stalwart can work in specific setups.
 Sturdy is the other option.
 Pick based on what your team needs.

 Base 85 Speed is workable.
 Faster than some, slower than many.
-On offense, Archaludon is a special attacker with base 125 Sp.
+On offense, Archaludon is a mixed attacker with base 105 Attack and 125 Sp.
 Atk.
 Defensively?
 Tanky enough to absorb a few hits.
 Best used as a wallbreaker.

 Archaludon joined the series in Scarlet & Violet and has been available in 1 titles so far.
 With 2 generations of appearances, it's established itself despite the later start.